4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 ^^^^^^^^^^^^

 .. image::  images/measurement_calculate.png
-   :alt: View on measurement calculation widget
+   :alt: View on measurement calculation widget.

 This widget ia also available as left panel of main window.